Home Battery Backup: Pros, Cons, and Cost

 Depending on how highly you value having power through an outage, backup batteries may be worth the cost.

-See what you could save by going solar with Palmetto.
-Start by estimating your solar savings or contacting a solar expert today.
+See what you could save by getting storage (with or without solar) with Palmetto.
+Start by estimating your solar savings or download the Palmetto app for fun and easy ways to save energy that can earn you discounts on a home battery.

 See what solar can do for you: